Amethyst Meaning & Uses

 Image by rikkerst.

 Today’s uses for amethyst are as diverse as the people who use it.
-Some believe the different shades of purple have different powers.
+Included in amethyst meaning is the belief that different shades of purple have different powers.
 Lighter-colored stones are thought to help with introspection or improve self-esteem and self-knowledge.
 The darker colors are believed to offer powerful insight, help us to see into the future, and make better decisions.
 Whether it’s a beautiful geode, a necklace or a polished stone, the current uses of amethyst are as varied as the historical ones.
 What follows are just a few of the many uses for this purple powerhouse.

-Artistic Endeavors: Amethyst is sometimes referred to as an “Artist’s Stone,” “Composer’s Stone” or “Poet’s Stone.”
+Amethyst is sometimes referred to as an “Artist’s Stone,” “Composer’s Stone” or “Poet’s Stone.”
 The same properties that help connect us to the Divine and open our consciousness can help to ignite our creativity and imagination.
-The pineapple amethyst is known for stimulating imagination.
+For some, pineapple amethyst meaning is known for stimulating imagination.
 Placing one in your studio or workplace may improve your ability to visualize, create, and invent.

 Placing an amethyst stone or geode in a specific area can help to improve that area of your life.
 For example, clearly stating your intention and placing an amethyst wand or point in the wealth area of your home can help to attract abundance into your life.